-- 1. Insert the stand-pipe into the drain fitting at the bottom of the tank. - 2.
-Open the seacock. - 3.
-On the switch panel, turn On the livewell pump (for the location of the livewell pump switch, see the Component Locations section in Chapter 2 of this supplement). - Remove the stand-pipe to drain the livewell.
+- BEFORE using the livewell system, make sure the intake and drain seacocks are Open. - Inspect and lubricate the seacocks annually. - 1.
+Open the intake and drain seacocks. - 2.
+Insert the standpipe into the drain fitting at the bottom of the tank. - 3.
+On the switch panel, turn On the livewell pump switch (for the location of the livewell pump switch, see the Component Locations section in Chapter 2 of this supplement). - Remove the standpipe to drain the livewell.